Tight Bounds for Low Dimensional Star Stencils in the Parallel External Memory Model: Introduction

 \section{Introduction}

-Solving Partial Differential Equations (PDEs) is one of the most common tasks in scientific computing.
-A standard way to discretize low dimensional Euclidean spaces for these computations are regular grids.
-Applying a finite difference method on this discretization turns a differential operator into a linear function of a grid point and its neighbors.
-Consider, for example, the linear approximation of the Laplacian on a regular two dimensional grid as given by \( \Delta u (x,\,y) \; \dot{=} \;\frac{1}{h^2}\big[u((x-h),\,y) +u((x+h),\,y)+ u(x,y-h)+u(x,y+h)-4u(x,\,y)\big] \).
-This defines the so called 5-point or 1-star stencil and turns the differential equation at hand into a very regular sparse system of linear equations.
+Stencil computations are the most performance critical component for many tasks in scientific computing.
+In particular, they appear when Partial Differential Equations (PDEs) are solved.
+In order to solve a PDE with numerical methods, the space needs to be discretized and a standard discretization method for low dimensional Euclidean spaces are regular grids.
+The differential operator can then be turned into a linear function of a grid point and its neighbors by a finite difference method.
+Such a linear function is also called stencil and results in a very regular sparse system of linear equations.
 To make use of the sparsity, such systems are typically solved with iterative solvers like the Jacobi or Gauss-Seidel method.
-The kernel of these methods is the evaluation of the underlying stencil, making it the most performance critical component of the computation.
+The kernel of these methods is the evaluation of the underlying stencil.